Accedia/aws-workshop/Day3-VPC_and_Networks/ReadMe.md

 6. Select it from the list
 7. Click Inbound Rules
 8. Add a inbound rule
-> Type: Custom
+> Type: Custom TCP
 > Port: 3443
-> Source: select "Web server" security group
+> Source: click in the Source field and select "Web server" security group (that you created in steps 1-5 of this part)
 > Desciption: access from Web server

 ### Part V: Create EC2 instances